-The AIHCP reserves the right to approve all such courses for consideration toward re-certification.
+The AIHCP reserves the right to approve all such courses for consideration toward substance abuse counseling re-certification.
 For any courses to be considered, applicants must submit copies of all certificates of completion or transcripts verifying completion.
-Applicants who are using their degrees to meet partial fulfillment of the education requirements for certification must have official transcripts submitted from their University or College, directly to the AIHCP.
+Applicants who are using their degrees to meet partial fulfillment of the education requirements for substance abuse counseling certification must have official transcripts submitted from their University or College, directly to the AIHCP.

-The American Institute of Health Care Professionals, provides a “Fellowship Program” for its certified members in Christian Spiritual Counseling.
-Access Information.
+The American Institute of Health Care Professionals, provides a “Fellowship Program” for its certified members in Substance Abuse Practitioner Program: Access Information

 Click here to request more information.